mareszm041/Hacknet-AHK-Tools/Readme.md

 Since AutoHotkeys are able to send any output, some of the following formatting will use following special characters:

-{ENTER} - Ends line and proceeds to next line
+- {ENTER} - Ends line and proceeds to next line
+- {SPACE} - Exactly what it says.
+It's space
+- {UP} - Key Up.
+Goes

 ### General